 Oxford University collaboration wins ‘green Oscar’ for conservation

-WildCRU congratulates Ximena Velez-Liendo who, on 18th May, won a prestigious Whitley Award, present by HRH Princess Anne.
-Ximena is the first post-doctoral Chester Conservation Fellow at the WildCRU, and her amazing success is a wonderful jewel in the crown of the new partnership between Chester and WildCRU (reported in LINK 25th April).
+WildCRU congratulates Ximena Velez-Liendo who, on 18th May, won a prestigious Whitley Award, presented by HRH Princess Anne.
+Ximena is the first post-doctoral Chester Conservation Fellow at the WildCRU, and her amazing success is a wonderful jewel in the crown of the new partnership between Chester Zoo and WildCRU.

 This Chester-WildCRU project, in collaboration with the Bolivian NGO Prometa works with poachers instead of against them, employing them as wardens to guard the wildlife.
 The knock-on effects of climate change have caused severe water shortages in Bolivia, impacting agricultural production in the region.
 As a result of the changing circumstances, communities are shifting from an economic focus on agriculture to livestock, which has led to an inevitable increase in encounters between local people and bears.